Skip to main content

 Use the CiteMe AIP generator above — paste the URL and get a correctly formatted citation instantly.
 AIP website citations typically include the author, title, website name, publication date, and URL.

-Yes — CiteMe offers free AIP citations with 20 searches per month.
+Yes — CiteMe offers free AIP citations on the free tier.
 Pro users get unlimited citations, all AIP formatting features, and export to BibTeX and RIS.